-6.2 Packet Stream Interface
+6.2 Packet Stream Interface 7

-The Packet Stream Interface (PSI) MUST provide the highest tier of service used in forwarding packets comprising one or more streams from the AF to the MF.
-The PSI MUST be able to transport the full set of IP packets associated with the Subject Facility at a data rate faster than the incoming packet data rate.
+The Packet Stream Interface (PSI) MUST provide the highest reliable transport rate available when forwarding Packet Stream traffic from the AF to the MF.
+The PSI MUST be able to transport event traffic at a rate faster than all the incoming event traffic rate.
+The PSI MAY provide a buffering function at the AF that provides assured delivery of packets over the PSI.